IMP-MARL: a Suite of Environments for Large-scale Infrastructure Management Planning via MARL: IMP-MARL: A suite of Infrastructure Management Planning environments

-\textbf{Offshore wind farm} This third set of environments is different from the previous ones as it considers a system of several wind turbines.
-Specifically, each wind turbine is featured with three representative components: (i) the top component located in the atmospheric zone, (ii) the middle component in the underwater zone, and (iii) the mudline component submerged under the seabed.
+\textbf{Offshore wind farm} The third set of environments is different from the previous ones as it considers a system with a certain number of wind turbines.
+Specifically, each wind turbine contains three representative components: (i) the top component located in the atmospheric zone, (ii) the middle component in the underwater zone, and (iii) the mudline component submerged under the seabed.
 In this case, we consider that the mudline component cannot be inspected nor repaired, as it is installed under the seabed in an inaccessible region and, since only the top and middle components can be inspected or repaired, two agents are assigned for each wind turbine.
-Furthermore, the damage probability, $p(d^a_t)$, is a vector of 60 bins and transitions differently depending on the component location in the wind turbine, as corrosion-induced effects accelerate deterioration in certain areas.
+Furthermore, the damage probability, $p(d^a_t)$, is a vector with 60 bins and transitions differently depending on the component location in the wind turbine, as corrosion-induced effects accelerate deterioration in certain areas.
 Besides individual component damage models, inspection techniques and their associated costs also depend on the component location: it is cheaper to inspect or repair the top components than the middle one \citep{giro2022inspection}.
 Moreover, while the mudline component cannot be directly maintained, its damage probability also impacts the failure risk of a wind turbine.
-In offshore wind farms, the system fails if any one of the three components of any wind turbine fails, $p(d^a_t)$ is a 60 bins vector and the time horizon is $T=20$.
-In this third set of environments $s_t = (p(d^1_t),..., p(d^n_t), t/T)$ and $o^a_t=(p(d^a_t), t/T)$.
+In offshore wind farm environments, a wind turbine fails if any of its three constituent components fails, and the overall system failure risk is defined as the sum of all individual wind turbine failure risks.
+In this case, $p(d^a_t)$ is modelled as a 60-bin vector and the time horizon is $T=20$.
+In this set of environments $s_t = (p(d^1_t),..., p(d^n_t), t/T)$ and $o^a_t=(p(d^a_t), t/T)$.